A Revolution in Science: the Eclipse Expeditions of 1919: Eddington and the Expeditions

-Eddington was in England when Einstein presented the general theory of relativity to the Prussian Academy of Sciences in 1915.
+Eddington was in England when Einstein presented the general theory of relativity to the Prussian Academy of Sciences in 1915 \cite{Eins15}.
 Since Britain and Germany were at war at that time, there was no direct communication of scientific results between the two countries.
 But Eddington was fortunate in his friendship with the astronomer Willem De Sitter, later to become one of the founders of modern cosmology, and who was in neutral Holland at the time.
 De Sitter received copies of Einstein's papers, and wasted no time in passing them onto Eddington in 1916.
 Eddington was impressed by the beauty of Einstein's work, and immediately began to promote it.
 In a report to the Royal Astronomical Society in early 1917, he particularly stressed the importance of testing the theory using measurements of light bending.
-A few weeks later, the Astronomer Royal, Sir Frank Watson Dyson, realised that the eclipse of 29 May 1919 was especially propitious for this task.
+A few weeks later, the Astronomer Royal, Sir Frank Watson Dyson, realised that the eclipse of 29 May 1919 was especially propitious for this task \cite{Dyson17}.
 Although the path of totality ran across the Atlantic ocean from Brazil to West Africa, the position of the Sun at the time would be right in front of a prominent grouping of stars known as the Hyades.
 When totality occurred, the sky behind the Sun would be glittering with bright stars whose positions could be measured.
+Moreover, at over seven minutes, the duration of totality was long enough to enable the measurements to repeated several times at each location to check for consistency.

 Dyson began immediately to investigate possible observing sites.
 It was decided to send not one, but two expeditions.
 One, led by Eddington, was to travel to the island of Principe off the coast of Spanish Guinea in West Africa, and the other, led by Andrew Crommelin (an astronomer at the Royal Greenwich Observatory), would travel to Sobral in northern Brazil.
 An application was made to the Government Grant Committee to fund the expeditions, \pounds 100 for instruments and \pounds 1000 for travel and other costs.
 Preparations began, but immediately ran into problems.